one3qualsone/elastic-finance/frontend/src/app/learn/beginner/fed-explained/fed-explained.md

 Before the Fed's creation, the U.S. had approximately 30,000 different currencies in circulation, issued by various banks, local governments, and other entities.
 This fragmented system created significant instability, as the value and legitimacy of these currencies varied widely.

-The Fed established a unified federal currency (the U.S. dollar) and a centralized mechanism for managing the nation's monetary policy.
+The Fed established a unified federal currency (the U.S. dollar) and a centralised mechanism for managing the nation's monetary policy.

 ![Fed Structure](/images/learn/fed-structure.svg)